 Facts about Turkey Farming

 As Thanksgiving Day approaches, it is a great time to discuss how that delicious bird makes its way from the farm to your table.
-Let’s take a look at some interesting facts about turkey farming.
+Sometimes we feel like turkeys are forgotten when chickens are just so popular among households and homesteads.
+But, let’s focus on turkeys since its that time of year, and learn more about turkey farming.

 - Minnesota is the top turkey producing state in America.
-Last year, they raised nearly 47 million turkeys.
+On average recently they have been known to raise about 49 million turkeys.

 - Turkey farming is very humane.
 Turkeys are provided shelter that protects them from inclement weather, predators, and disease.